-The metrics for assessing such behavior should evidence whether the model correctly counts only the correct class while ignoring elements from the negative one.
-Due to the presence of positive and negative instances for each probed mosaic, this task has many similarities with \textit{object detection}, where we may have correct and incorrect detections.
-In this scenario, usually, the performance is computed by using \textit{precision} -- which accounts for the number of correct predictions among all the model outputs -- and \textit{recall} -- which represents the fraction of correct instances that were retrieved among all the ground-truth correct instances.
-Differently from the detection case, in our scenario, we do not have precise information about the correctness of each proposed instance, given that we do not know -- and we are not requested to know -- the precise localization of each instance within the image, as we are only interested in the final aggregated count for the provided class of objects.
-Such information could be partially recovered from the two output counts $c_{ij}^\text{pos}$ and $c_{ij}^\text{neg}$ by making some reasonable assumptions that we will present in the following paragraphs, where we present the precision-recall adapted metrics for the counting task.
+Since each mosaic includes both positive and negative instances, this test bears similarities to object detection evaluation, where both correct and incorrect detections can occur, and performance is typically assessed using \textit{precision}, which reflects the proportion of correct predictions among all model outputs, and \textit{recall}, which represents the percentage of correct instances retrieved from the total ground-truth.
+However, differently from object detection, in our scenario, we do not have clear indications about the correctness of each proposed instance, given that we do not know -- and we are not requested to know -- precise instance localization within the image, as we are only interested in the final aggregated count for the provided object class.
+Such information could be partially recovered from the two output counts $c_{ij}^\text{pos}$ and $c_{ij}^\text{neg}$ by making some reasonable assumptions that we present in the following, where we introduce precision-recall metrics shaped for prompt-based CAC.